-Eye floaters are spots in the vision that can look like cobwebs, dots or lines that take on various shapes or flies.
+Eye floaters are spots in the vision that can look like cobwebs, black or grey dots or lines that take on various shapes or flies.
 Hence they are also called “muscae volitantes”, or Latin for “flying flies”.
 They tend to move or float in the vision.

 Floaters are common with increasing age and tend to be harmless.
 They can sometimes interfere with vision, and affect one’s daily quality of life.
 Occasionally, eye floaters can be a sign of more worrying eye disease that can lead to permanent loss of sight.

-See an eye doctor immediately if you notice one or more of the following:
+See an eye doctor immediately if you notice one or more of the following symptoms: